a Tag

 The <a>

-Here, 'a' stands for 'Anchor,' which plays a pivotal role in structuring content based on links in the web ecosystem.
+and plays a fundamental role in structuring content based on links within the web ecosystem.

 Key Attributes of the a Tag